NAYAN-MONI0110/markz-portfolio/README.md

-Markz Portfolio
+ Portfolio

-**Markz Portfolio** is a sleek, responsive, and modern personal portfolio website designed to highlight your skills, projects, and professional background.
+This is a sleek, responsive, and modern personal portfolio website designed to highlight your skills, projects, and professional background.
 It functions as a digital resume and is ideal for developers, designers, or creatives who want to establish a strong online presence.

  🧰 Tech Stack